TwiceBoogie/ticketing/readme.md

-# Ticket Event Microservice App (Work in Progress)
+# Ticket Event Microservice App

 This is a microservice-based application for managing events and ticket sales.
 The application is built using TypeScript and consists of the following services;

-- **Api-gateway service**: This service is responsible for routing user requests to the appropriate backend service.
 - **Auth service**: This service handles user authentication and authorization.
 - **Client service** (Next.js): This service provides a web-based user interface for interacting with the application.
 - **Expiration service**: This service is responsible for managing the expiration of tickets that are reserved but not - purchased.